chilli007123/Dissertation/Dissertation_MD_FILE.md

 |       Ncp.cpl |      AES | True     | True   | True  | 15               |
 | Telephone.cpl |      AES | True     | True   | True  | 17               |
 |    Winsec.cpl |      AES | True     | True   | True  | 17               |
-Table: Results of Scarecrow evasion Known DLL {#tbl:scarDLL}
+Table: Results of Scarecrow evasion Known DLL \label{tab:scarDLL}

 Further testing was done with scarecrow to look for any successful patterns in payload generation.
-Table @tbl:scarDLL shows another successful evasion from all 6 payloads.
+Table \ref{tab:scarDLL} shows another successful evasion from all 6 payloads.
 Using similar flags to the previous iterations of payloads the only change being `-Evasion Known DLL`.
 It seems that the flags used with small changes have the ability to create many working payloads.
 The results generated above were created using a very specific evasion and obfuscation techniques so we can be positive that there are more "winning" payloads to be found.

 ### Overview of Scarecrow results